Jeff Baena’s cause of death confirmed as stars post messages for Aubrey Plaza

 After joking that they could get married to celebrate, Plaza found a website called “OneHourMarriage.com” and asked if the officiant could come to their home.

-Baena then went to get a food delivery while Plaza went over the road to her neighbour, Dandelion – a practising witch – to ask if she could do a spell for her.
+Baena then went to get a food delivery while Plaza went over the road to her neighbour, Dandelion – a practicing witch – to ask if she could do a spell for her.

 Watch Apple TV+ free for 7 days